Tech-at-DU/React-Redux-Timers-Tutorial/P04-Define-Reducer/content.md

 ![welcome](assets/welcome.png)

 At this stage the app is all set up to use Redux!
 You can build components that connect to the store and send actions.

+Building out our reducers gave us some good practice with getting **further acquainted with the Flux pattern!** And now we're ready to move on and build out our React Components!

 ## Resources